JaneeshBansal/JaneeshBansal.github.io/_pages/about.md

 - 📌 My overall work is on using Bayesian Inference and Deep Learning approaches to infer patterns of disease spread from the genomes of the malaria parasite.
 - 🔭 I am currently investigating demographic inference softwares and their frameworks.
 I have been explaining their outputs using simulations and ordinary differential equations to descibe the logic.
 These tools also produce the same results in population bottleneck and substructure scenarios and I am trying to distinguish between them using Approximate Bayesian Computation.
-- 🔭 My next project will be investigating a malaria tool hmmIBD and its results.
+- 🔭 My next project will be investigating the malaria tool hmmIBD and its results.